Club By-Laws and Rules

 22. There shall be no night flights except by pilots who have been checked out by a qualified instructor or as part of night flight instruction by an accepted flight instructor.

-23. Cross Winds Flying Club, Inc. aircraft will not be flown in below basic VFR minimums as defined in the FARs.
-If a person is IFR rated and current they may operate in accordance with the FAR regulations.
+23. Cross Winds Flying Club, Inc. aircraft will not be flown in below basic VFR minimums as defined in the FARs, unless the pilot is IFR rated, current, and operating in accordance with the FARs.

 25. All members will provide annually a new copy of the necessary data for their pilot information file for insurance company purposes.
 This data usually includes: